Estate Planning CanadaWhat Happens To Your TFSA When You Die?

 As such, it shouldn’t be taxed.

-Your spouse or partner has until December 31 of the year after the year you die to transfer the money.
+Your spouse or partner has until December 31 of year after the year you die to transfer the money.

-This is variously called the “exempt period” or the “rollover period.”
+This is called the “exempt period” or the “rollover period.”
 And your spouse or partner has 30 days after the transfer to file the RC240.

 Note that in Quebec, it’s still possible for a spouse to make an exempt contribution.
-That’s true even if it’s from a non-insurance TFSA.
+That’s true, even if it’s from a non-insurance TFSA.

 There’s a lot to consider in the weeks and months after a spouse or partner dies.